mickeyshaughnessy/NARAAPI/README.md

 This is a simple records-mirroring interface for governments.

 It allows users easy, safe and inexpensive access to goverment archive services & raw records, ensuring redactions and differential privacy injection are carried out faithfully.

+It also contains a crawler (crawler.py) for making authenticated requests to agency APIs.

+It also contains placeholders for nonpublic countermeasures and countercountermeasures devices.
 # NARA API Server

 A generic API server with data privacy features for querying archives, filtering, redacting names, and applying differential privacy.